tencent cloud

 CREATE TABLE

-Create a node at the subscriber.
-For parameters in the DNS, refer to the documentation.
-The parameters here should be filled in with the information of the instance where the subscriber is located.
+Create a node on the subscriber side.
+For parameters in dns, refer to Cross-database Access.
+The parameters here should be filled with the instance information where the subscriber is located.

 create_node